gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 * If all communication takes a lot of time, you might be running on too many cores, or you could try running combined MPI/OpenMP parallelization with 2 or 4 OpenMP threads per MPI process.
-* In multi-GPU runs avoid using as many ranks as cores (or hardware threads) since this introduces a major inefficiency due to overheads associated to GPUs sharing by several MPI ranks.
+* In multi-GPU runs, avoid using as many ranks as cores (or hardware threads) since this introduces a major inefficiency due to overheads associated to GPUs sharing by several MPI ranks.
   Use at most a few ranks per GPU, 1-3 ranks is generally optimal;
   with GPU-resident mode and direct GPU communication typically 1 rank/GPU is best.